-People have been keeping pets from prehistoric times, and pets can be found in nearly all cultures and societies, so apparently, people do it to satisfy a universal human need.
+People have been keeping pets since prehistoric times, and pets can be found in nearly all cultures and societies, so apparently, people do it to satisfy a universal human need.

 Animal domestication started in prehistoric times, and scientists believe it happened in many places and for different species, although there is some doubt about the precise dating.
 A study of a dog’s DNA revealed that dogs were the first domesticated animals, and it is likely that the dog was also the first pet.

-Other animals, such as cats and horses were domesticated later.
+Other animals, such as cats and horses, were domesticated later.
 Cats probably became our pets about 6,000 years ago when people set down to farm.
 They were useful for controlling mice and rats and gradually became companions.
-In ancient Egyptian society, cats were worshipped and mummified after death.
+In ancient Egyptian society, cats were worshiped and mummified after death.

 Psychologists explain that our attitude towards animals is influenced by many possible contributing factors, such as socio-cultural norms, religious beliefs, personality traits, and early life experiences.
 Researchers also suggest that compassion for animals may be linked to genetic differences.